krraghavan/mongodb-aggregate-query-support/README.md

  conditions match, the pipeline stage is used.
 With this capability, the order attribute of each pipeline stage becomes relative.
    Stages that don't match and should not be included in the pipeline are filtered out when the pipeline is fully built.

-Minimum Java version supported is 1.8

-## Usage
-See the unit test classes and test repository definitions for examples of how to use the Aggregate query annotations.

-The @Aggregate annotation is used identically to the way the Spring data @Query annotation is used.
-You can put the annotation on any interface method (with placeholders) to get Aggregate query support.
-The easiest way to do this is to test the pipeline on a MongoDB client (like RoboMongo or MongoChef) and then copy the pipeline steps into each annotation.

 ```

   @Aggregate(inputType = Possessions.class, outputBeanType = Possessions.class,